torsjonas/pinscraper/README.md

 # pinscraper

 Scrapes http://flippermarkt.de for pinball machines and sends an email to recipients subscribing to machines.
+The same link will not be sent to each recipient more than once.
-A cron job reads from a file recipients.json in the root directory having content as the below example:
+A cron job reads from a recipients json file having content as the below example:
 ```
 {
   "recipients": [
     { "email": "your@email.com", "pins": ["Alien Star", "Attack From Mars"] }
   ]
 }

+Create the recipients file at config/recipients.json
 ```